Biglipthompson/Html-loginForms-page/README.md

-# TechDegree-Project-3
- teamtreehouse project 3
-login form
+This is a basic login form to practice my skills with using HTML forms.